NIC619/defender_poc/README.md

 # Test Openzepplin Defender service

 ## Goals

-### To test and record the findings of the following:
+To test and record the findings of the following:

 #### Detection

+We use `Sentinel` service to detect anomilies in the system and sent alert to channels like `Slack` or `Telegram`

 - Can it detect event emission?
 What's the success rate?
 How fast is it?
 - Can it detect function call?
 What's the success rate?
 How fast is it?
 - Can it detect message call (internal function call), i.e., function called by another contract?
 What's the success rate?
 How fast is it?
     - Can it detect failed message call or function call?

 #### Response

+We use `Autotask` service to respond to alert raised by `Sentinel` service

-- Cant it respond as instructed?
+- Cant it respond as instructed? for example, pausing the contract.
 What's the success rate?
 How fast is it?

+___

 ## Contracts to test against